 Although never formally trained, I have always been involved with photography in one form or another.
 Transitioning from my own darkroom in high school, I joined the Idaho Statesman newspaper photography staff, and also worked in custom color printing labs both in Idaho and California.
 Later on I became a Certified Photographic Counselor through PMA and manager of Wentling’s Camera in Walnut Creek, CA while raising my two daughters.
 During this time, I also taught photography classes and conducted photo field trips.
 In 2012, I had my first solo gallery showing at Viewpoint Photographic Gallery in Sacramento, CA and continue to show my work in various galleries and venues in Northern California.
 I’ve presented a variety of photographic programs to local clubs in the Northern California area and have received numerous awards through competitions and juried shows.
 I was recently honored to receive NANPA’s 2021 Showcase award for First Runner Up in Altered Reality.

-I am a member of the Sierra Camera Club of Sacramento, Viewpoint Photographic Gallery and Chairman of the PSA North American International Exhibition.
+I am a member of the Sierra Camera Club of Sacramento, Viewpoint Photographic Gallery and the Professional Photographers of Sacramento Valley.
 I currently judge for local and international competitions and juried shows.